Tacoma Eastern Railroad: Subsidiary control

 By July 1909, the Chicago, Milwaukee and St. Paul openly assumed control of the railroad.
 Even though the Tacoma Eastern now had its headquarters in Chicago, it operated as an independent subsidiary of the parent road for nearly ten years.

 Nicknamed the Milwaukee Road, the new controlling corporation initially thought to expand into the Pacific Northwest in order to compete with other large railroad corporations.
-The Milwaukee road would go on to modernize the Tacoma Eastern and other subsidiaries; By pioneering long distance diesel, electric, and steam propulsion trains in the Puget Sound.
+The Milwaukee Road would go on to modernize the Tacoma Eastern and other subsidiaries, by pioneering long distance diesel, electric, and steam propulsion trains in the Puget Sound.

 The only President to have ridden the rails of the Tacoma Eastern was William Howard Taft.
 In 1911, President Taft came to Tacoma specifically to visit Mount Rainier National Park.
-Taft arrived in early October but an early snow storm had preceded his arrival by a few days, making the Presidential trip rather arduous.
-The train trip took two and half hours from Tacoma to Ashford.
-Upon his arrival, he was whisked away in a motor carriage followed by a rather long entourage of escorting dignitaries and one car loaded with mechanics to ensure that the cantankerous carriages kept running.
-Accompanying the President was a team of horses used to effect an extraction of the Presidential motor coach when it became stuck in the rutted and frozen muck.
+Taft arrived in early October, but an early snow storm had preceded his arrival by a few days, making the presidential trip rather arduous.
+The train trip took two and a half hours from Tacoma to Ashford.
+Upon his arrival, he continued in a motor carriage followed by a rather long entourage of escorting dignitaries and one car loaded with mechanics to ensure that the unreliable carriages kept running.
+Accompanying the President was a team of horses used to effect an extraction of the presidential motor coach when it became stuck in the rutted and frozen muck.
 Wanting to see as much as possible, President Taft insisted that his driver take him from Longmire Springs, where warm accommodations awaited, up to Paradise.
-Before arriving at Paradise, the Presidential car was so hopelessly stuck that it was thought that the President may have to spend the night on the mountain.
+Before arriving at Paradise, the presidential car was so stuck that it was thought that the president may have to spend the night on the mountain.
 Taft took the discomfort in stride and managed to make his way to Paradise, if only for a moment, before having to turn back for his train.
-By now, the Presidential entourage was spread across the mountainside for miles.
+By now, the presidential entourage was spread across the mountainside for miles.
 Taft arrived back at the train over an hour late but told the train crew to delay the departure for at least a half-hour more to give his entourage an opportunity to catch the last train back to Tacoma.
 Stragglers faced the daunting prospect of riding back to Tacoma in the freezing cold or spending the night at one of the hotels on the mountain until the train returned in the morning.